karish-grover/Self-Balancing-Bicycle/README.md

 **PROOF OF SIGNIFICANCE OF THIS PROBLEM**

-● Bicycle theft is a high-volume crime, yet has been the subject of limited academic attention.
+● Bicycle theft is a high volume crime, yet has been the subject of limited academic attention.
 Bicycles are attractive targets for theft.
 They are widely available (increasingly so in many urban settings), easy to use, easy to sell and, critically, often left poorly secured despite their high value.
 Police detection rates are traditionally low - in England